Myanmar court sentences US journalist to 11 years in jail

 The hearings on the original three charges were held at the court in Yangon’s Insein Prison, where Fenster is jailed.
 They were closed to the press and the public.
 Accounts of the proceedings have come from Fenster’s lawyer.

+“Therefore, according to this letter, Danny is responsible for Myanmar Now and the judge said that’s why Danny was sentenced,” said the lawyer.

+He said Fenster told him he despises both the Myanmar police and Swe Win, his boss and editor-in-chief at Myanmar Now, whom he blames for his situation because he apparently forgot to inform the Information Ministry of his resignation last year.

-The U.S. government, press freedom associations and Fenster's family had pressed strongly for the 37-year-old journalist's release.
+The U.S. government, human rights groups, press freedom associations and Fenster’s family had pressed strongly for the 37-year-old journalist’s release.

-“We remain deeply concerned over the continued detention of Danny Fenster.
-He was working as a journalist in Burma when he was detained," State Department spokesman Ned Price said last week, referring to Myanmar's name before it was changed in 1989 by a previous military government.

-“His detention, the detention of so many others is a sad reminder of the continuing human rights, humanitarian crisis facing the country of Burma, facing the Burmese, but also facing foreign nationals, including Americans who happen to be in Burma,” Price said.
-“The profoundly unjust nature of Danny’s detention is plain for all the world to see and these charges only put a further spotlight on that.
-Again, the regime should take the prudent step of releasing him now.”
+“This long prison sentence against a journalist is a travesty of justice by a kangaroo court operating at the beck and call of the Myanmar military junta,” said Phil Robertson, deputy Asia director of Human Rights Watch.
+“Danny Fenster has done nothing that should be considered a crime.
+This bogus conviction should be quashed, and Fenster should be immediately released and permitted to leave the country if that is what he wants.”

+Shawn Crispin, Southeast Asia representative of the New York-based Committee to Protect Journalists, also called for Fenster's immediate and unconditional release.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.